apache/cordova-docs/www/docs/en/3.3.0/guide/hybrid/plugins/index.md

 registry (based on [`npmjs`](https://github.com/isaacs/npmjs.org)) or to any other `npmjs`-based registry.
 Other developers can install it automatically using either `plugman` or the Cordova CLI.
-(For details on each development path, see <a href="../../../plugin_ref/plugman.html">Using Plugman to Manage Plugins</a> and The Command-Line Interface.)
+(For details on each development path, see Using Plugman to Manage Plugins and The Command-Line Interface.)

 To publish a plugin you need to use the `plugman` tool and go through